Walter Payton: Legacy

-Payton's legacy continues through the charitable Walter and Connie Payton Foundation.
+Payton's legacy continued through the charitable Walter and Connie Payton Foundation.
 His own appeals—and, after his death, his foundation's—for greater awareness of the need for organ donations are widely credited with bringing national attention to the problem.
 After his appeals, donations in Illinois skyrocketed, and the regional organ bank of Illinois was overwhelmed with calls.
 In response, the City of Chicago inserted organ donation requests into city-vehicle-registration mailings in early 2000, and, by August 2000, 13,000 people had signed on to the program.
 The foundation continues to run a program that Payton organized to donate toys to underprivileged children across the Chicago area each Christmas.
 The family established the Walter Payton Cancer Fund in 2002.

 Pro Football Focus founder Neil Hornsby in 2010 named Payton as the greatest player in NFL history.
 Many modern NFL running backs have cited Payton as a source of inspiration.
 Emmitt Smith tearfully paid homage to Payton after breaking Payton's rushing record.
 LaDainian Tomlinson, who set numerous records during the 2006 NFL season, named Payton as one of his foremost mentors and inspirations.
 Ahman Green, a former player for the Bears' rival Green Bay Packers, is said to have idolized Payton, viewing the highlight film "Pure Payton" before each game.
 Walter's son, Jarrett Payton, was a running back for the Tennessee Titans, NFL Europe's Amsterdam Admirals, CFL's Montreal Alouettes, and IFL's Chicago Slaughter.
 During his tenure at the University of Miami, Jarrett wore a #34 jersey to honor his father's memory.
 In 2009, Jarrett married on March 4 (3/4), which was intentionally set to coincide with Payton's jersey number.

 The city of Chicago has honored Payton's memory in several ways.
 In 1999, the city created a special city sticker that featured Payton.
 The profits from the sales of these stickers along with the special license plate created by the State of Illinois are given to support organ-donor programs across Illinois.
 Also, the city named a magnet high school, Walter Payton College Prep, in his honor.
 In September 2007, the University of Illinois at Chicago Medical Center opened the Walter Payton Liver Center after a generous donation from Payton's family, who were pleased with the care he received there.
 Chicago Metra commuters have long been witness to a simple "#34 Sweetness", painted on a bridge piling of the Air Line on the south end of the Chicago Union Station yards.
 The State of Illinois has named U.S. Route 34 in Illinois as the Walter Payton Memorial Highway.
+A statue of Walter Payton accompanied by a plaque was dedicated in front of the south entrance to Soldier Field in 2019.